Why do we display Hina dolls on Hinamatsuri?

 It is true that we Japanese have come this far thanks to our ancestors.

-Is this the "true happiness" that our ancestors desired and sought?
+Was this the "true happiness" that our ancestors desired and sought?

 Pray to God and give thanks to Buddha!